ModelEngineering/controlSBML/README.md

 These objects can be used in combination with other ``control`` objects to analyze system properties, design controllers, and construct closed loop systems.

-``controlSBML`` also provides analyses of SBML models as well as a means to manipulate elements of the SBML model.

 ## Installation
 ``pip install controlSBML``